molikto/mlang/README.md

 ## roadmap

 * **DONE** totally unsafe MLTT basics
-    * function types with eta, record types with eta, sum types
+    * function types, record types, sum types
-    * bidirectional elaborating type checker with mutual recursive definitions
+    * bidirectional elaborating type checker
-    * readback
+    * mutual recursive definitions
+        * **QUESTION** can you recur inside a up or restriction? a way to  disallow this is to make sure all recursive reference doesn't happens under a restriction/lift
     * type directed conversion check with eta and recursive definitions
+    * concrete syntax, core syntax, core semantics and reification
     * basic `.poor` syntax and parser
 * **DONE** overlapping and order independent patterns, see `plus_tests` in library for detail
     * **QUESTION** so we need to save both domain and codomain in pattern matching, is this ok? see [this](https://github.com/molikto/mlang/commit/a4380b33ac0b97117016ff31a3fb39ab0b8f1ce2) for the code changed
 * **DONE** cumulative universe with "up" operator for global definitions (see [here](https://mazzo.li/epilogue/index.html%3Fp=857&cpage=1.html))
-    * **QUESTION** what's the relationship of checked type with `infer`, `inferLevel` etc. that performed directly on value level?
 * **DONE** locally scoped meta; very simple unification; implicit arguments syntax
     * **QUESTION** correctness verification of the whole stuff
         * why unification result doesn't needs to be type checked or am I wrong?